 - feel unwanted or rejected, particularly if they’re waiting to be adopted

-- feel unsettled about changes in foster parents, or have mixed feelings about their foster parents
+- feel unsettled by changes in foster care, or have mixed feelings about their foster parents

-- feel uncertain of their future or identity.
+- feel uncertain about their future or identity.

-In the meantime, family routines, rules and boundaries can help foster children feel safe and secure, and feeling safe can help children adjust to their situations.
+In the meantime, feeling safe and secure can help foster children adjust to their situations.
 To help children feel safe and secure, you can:

 - set up bedrooms and places for children’s belongings